Today, Texas is the third-largest wine producing state in the nation boasting more than 200 wineries - one of which, Val

 More information about Texas wine around the Web:

-Go Texas Wine - Your first stop for everything you ever wanted to know about Texas wines including where to find them, as well as a wine event calendar, Texas wine fun facts and trivia, and related travel guides.
+Texas Wine Lover - Your first stop for everything you ever wanted to know about Texas wines including where to find them, wine reviews, Texas wine fun facts, and an online shop.

 Wine Society of Texas - With chapters in major cities